Widget System Risk Analysis Report

 formattable(align = "l")

-risk avg_events avg_losses typ_losses no_losses
+treatment risk avg_events avg_losses typ_losses no_losses

 Losses